Wonghopper/Wonghopper.github.io/prose.md

 _Code_

 We will be training our model using validation techniques.
 In order to do so, we will designate 80% of our dataset for training and the remaining 20% as test data.
-Using the trainning data, we can develop a linear model.
+Using the training data, we can develop a linear model.

 _Code_